sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/troubleshooting.md

 - Review the configured rate limits and quotas for the async API.
 Adjust the limits if necessary to accommodate the expected traffic.
 - Monitor the resource utilisation of the Tyk Gateway instances and the event broker.
 Ensure that there is sufficient capacity to handle the load.
 - Consider scaling the Tyk Gateway horizontally by adding more instances to distribute the traffic load.

+## Best Practices

+- Use meaningful and descriptive names for your async APIs, topics, and subscriptions to improve readability and maintainability.
+- Implement proper security measures, such as authentication and authorization, to protect your async APIs and restrict access to authorised clients only.
+- Set appropriate rate limits and quotas to prevent abuse and ensure fair usage of the async API resources.
+- Monitor the performance and health of your async APIs using Tyk's built-in analytics and monitoring capabilities.
+Set up alerts and notifications for critical events.
+- Version your async APIs to manage compatibility and enable seamless updates without disrupting existing clients.
+- Provide comprehensive documentation for your async APIs, including details on message formats, schemas and example payloads, to assist developers in integrating with your APIs effectively.